top of page

 Ages 2–5 Years

 For children aged two to five, screen time should be limited to less than one hour per day.
 This hour is best spent watching high-quality, age-appropriate content that teaches something meaningful, encourages imagination, or sparks curiosity.
-Think gentle storytelling, nature shows, or interactive educational programs.
-Better still, share the experience with them!
-It turns passive watching into something playful and purposeful.

 Why Limit Screen Time?